 Terms

-After the GSA Boards GSA adoption, members will be provided the opportunity to extend their terms for two years, or end their term effective January 31, 2022.
-Committee members will provide their responses to the Siskiyou County Natural Resources staff SGMA manager.
+Terms will last two years from the day of appointment by the Board.
+Members will be provided the opportunity to extend their term after the two-year appointment.
+Members with expiring terms will be notified by mail from the Clerk’s office to respond during the application period if they would like to be reappointed.

 If any committee member decides, for any reason, to terminate his or her role prior to term expiration, he/she will notify District staff and as soon as possible after making such a determination.

-The application process will occur between February 15 and March 15 of each year to fill vacant or expiring seats, with appointments occurring at the first District board meeting in April.
-Members with expiring terms will be notified by mail from the Clerk’s office to respond during the application period if they would like to be reappointed.
-Applications will be available to those wishing to apply to any vacant or expiring seat.
+The standard application process will occur between February 15 and March 15 of each year to fill vacant or expiring seats, with appointments occurring at the first District board meeting in April.
+Applications will be available on the GSA website to those wishing to apply to any vacant or expiring seat.

-The chair and vice-chair will serve two years.
+Should unexpected vacancies occur due to a member stepping down prior to their term expiring, the GSA has the discretion to open an application period to fill the vacancy outside of the standard application process period.

+.
+A Chair and Vice-Chair will be selected for two-year terms through consensus from the committee during each regularly scheduled April meeting.
 At the culmination of the term of a chair or vice-chair, the committee will use its decision-making procedures to nominate and confirm a new chair and vice-chair.
 Any interested chair or vice chair may be nominated for a second term, however, no chair or vice-chair shall serve more than two consecutive terms.

+Meeting Participation

 Attendance